docker-mailserver/docker-mailserver/docs/content/config/account-management/overview.md

 ## Technical Overview

+This section provides insight for understanding how Postfix and Dovecot services are involved.
+It is intended as a reference for maintainers and contributors.

 - Postfix handles when mail is delivered (inbound) to DMS, or sent (outbound) from DMS.
-- Dovecot manages mailbox storage for mail delivered to your DMS user accounts.
+- Dovecot manages mailbox storage for mail delivered to the DMS accounts of your users.

 ??? abstract "Technical Details - Postfix"